Looking for the Cool Breeze in Oki Islands UNESCO Global Geopark

 Well, fortunately—there is.
 Deep in the mountains or under the sea, moving around or lazing about, one can breathe a sigh of relief from the sweltering heat in many places and through many outdoor activities all over the geopark area.
 So let’s take a tour of the summertime Oki Islands, searching for the cool breeze.

 The first destination lies deep in the mountains, a 50-minute drive from the Saigō Port area.
 Located here are two waterfalls (and a shrine nestled in between them), called “male” and “female” respectively.
-From the geopark’s standpoint, they are remarkable for the “can be seen from behind” feature of the “male” waterfall and the role they play in local customs, to name a few.
+From the geopark’s standpoint, they are remarkable for their geological features and the role they play in local customs, to name a few.
 They also boast a spot on the list of “100 Best Waterfalls in Japan,” which makes them one of the must-visit places in Okinoshima Town.

 The walking trail starts right by the parking area, leading through the torii gate and Japanese cedar tree forest.
 Shielded from the sun’s glare, with a bubbling brook somewhere within earshot, the hike provides a nice break from the summer heat.
 By the time you reach the waterfalls, you will be pleasantly refreshed by the cool mountain air and tranquil atmosphere of this place.
 Read more...